filesender/filesender/docs/v2.0/install/index.md

 mechanisms to authenticate users and can handle large amounts of users.

-DUBIOUS: Following these instructions will set you up with a SimpleSAMLphp installation that uses Feide RnD's OpenIdP to authenticate users.
+Following these instructions will set you up with a SimpleSAMLphp installation that uses Feide RnD's OpenIdP to authenticate users.
 When you move to a production service you probably want to change that to only support authentication sources of your